 - Red pepper flakes: buying pre-crushed red pepper flakes is perfectly acceptable for this recipe.

-Equipment Used in Our Recipe
+Equipment Used in this Recipe

-- Mortar and Pestle, Spice Mill, or Ziplock Bag with Rubber Mallet: Use any of these to crush and combine the spices.
+- Mortar and pestle, spice mill, or ziplock bag with rubber mallet: Use any of these to crush and combine the spices.

-- Funnel (Optional): Makes transferring the mix into an airtight jar easier.
+- Funnel (optional): Makes transferring the mix into an airtight jar easier.

-- Airtight Spice Jar (Optional): Perfect for storing leftover seasoning.
+- Airtight spice jar (optional): Perfect for storing leftover seasoning.

-How to Make Corned Beef Seasoning
+How to Make Seasoning Packet for Corned Beef

 - Crush the spices.